Advisors' Role and Expectations

 Role of the Student Organization Advisor, as adopted by the Council on Student Organizations:

 The role of an advisor is to provide stability and continuity to student organizations.

 To provide stability and continuity to a student organization, the advisor must assume an active role in the affairs of the student group.

-One of the most common reasons for the failure of a club or organization is internal strife among club members.
-Maintaining stability and promoting close cooperation among club members frequently requires that the advisor act as an arbiter and mediate disputes.
+Maintaining stability and promoting close cooperation among club members frequently requires that the advisor takes proactive steps such as attending meetings or gathering with club leadership to ensure operations are running smoothly.
+Occasionally, the advisor might need to serve as a mediator in the instance of intra-club conflict.
 Ideally, the energy behind intra-group conflicts should be channeled through constructive outlets.
 It is important to avoid the breakdown of student groups into non-functioning factions.

 The advisor is to provide guidance to student organizations through advice and suggestions.